EleutherAI/website/content-blog/fmti-critique.md

 This bias towards companies offering models as a service is shown by the number of items in the FMTI that only apply to such companies.
 These include questions about permitting or prohibiting users, providing justification and appeals for enforcement actions, and disclosing to users that the systems with which they are interacting are powered by AI.
 These are totally reasonable questions for a software-as-a-service AI business.
 They are nonsensical for a research project, which should be evaluated according to different criteria and along different axes.

 In a typical research project, artifacts are made available with a license that specifies what users can and cannot do.
-This is a widely adopted practice in machine learning research and covers models including EleutherAI’s GPT-NeoX-20B, Google’s T5, and Meta’s Llama series in addition to many less well-known research artifacts.
+This is a widely adopted practice in machine learning research and covers models including EleutherAI’s GPT-NeoX-20B, Google’s T5, and Meta’s LLaMA series in addition to many less well-known research artifacts.
 This manner of governance is also used broadly for open source projects such as Android, Linux, PyTorch and Jax.
 It is generally established law that software licenses are enforceable contracts, but such enforcement is extremely rare in research settings because most licenses are permissive and most use of software falls clearly within the terms of widely-used open source licenses.
 If a user is concerned that they could possibly violate such licenses, the terms of those licenses are generally quite clear.
 On the other hand, terms of service (ToS), which the FMTI requires, are often held to much less strict standards and are often not legally grounded, but rather are loose terms for commercial partnerships.

 **The questions drafted in the FMTI and rationales provided by the authors for Usage Policy and Model Behavior Policy determine that permissive open source licenses are not transparent but corporate terms of service concerning paid API use are.** We see this explicitly in how the BLOOM-Z model is treated: BLOOM-Z loses points for lacking "Permitted, Restricted, and Prohibited Model Behaviors," or "Permitted, Restricted, and Prohibited Users" despite the fact that this is covered by [the RAIL license](https://bigscience.huggingface.co/blog/the-bigscience-rail-license).
 By our count, there are at least seven points that are wrongly taken away from BLOOM-Z here.